jsohlendorff/continuous_time_LTMLE/article.typ

 // However, that term is computationally
 // intensive to estimate.

-We could have also opted to use a TMLE (@laanTargetedMaximumLikelihood2006) instead or a combination of the two of using a one-step estimator.
+We could have also opted to use a TMLE (@laanTargetedMaximumLikelihood2006) instead.
+//or a combination of the two
+// of using a one-step estimator.
 // For instance, one update could be performed, updating $Qbar(k)$
 // by solving the an estimation equation corresponding to the empirical mean of the term
 // of the efficient influence function that is not the censoring martingale.